-#2 Always read the small print of any deals that you sign
+#2 Always read the small print of any deals you sign

 Remember, even if the advance is incredible, tread with caution as it could trap you further down the line.

-#3 Don’t be that artist that signs too early
+#3 Don’t be the artist that signs too early

 When you concentrate on creating a solid fan base who cares about you, listens to your music and comes to your shows, by the time a good label deal comes to you, they might want you more than you want them.
-This is when good deals are made.
+This is when the best deals are made.

-It becomes more of a win-win situation, as they know they are getting a good deal with you and, by investing in you, are prepared to take less of a cut as you are less of a risk.
+It becomes more of a win-win situation as they know they are getting a good deal with you and by investing in you, are prepared to take less of a cut because you aren’t so much of a risk.

 Don’t just rely on streaming platforms, even if you are getting millions of streams!
 Some of the world’s most prominent artists do, but it’s still not enough to secure that stable income.

 Look at the other ways you can earn money in the music industry, like selling merchandise, playing live, securing a sponsorship deal (especially clothing brands), or even product placement.